Let’s Determine the scope of the project

-The first question I often hear is “ Do I need an architect? ….Depends- The analogy is similar to a doctor, sometimes a visit to the drugstore and rest will do the trick, but when you break your arm you don’t want that approach.
-When you are building something new, or modifying an existing structure-such as moving walls, changing the levels in your building or lot, adding on or moving areas around- the answer is yes-you need an architect.
-When you are putting up shelves or re-doing the color scheme -probably not.
-Call me @ 914 674 2950, let’s discuss your situation.
+The first question I often hear is “ Do I need an architect? ….That depends on what you are doing.
+The analogy is similar to a doctor: sometimes a visit to the drugstore and bedrest will do the trick.
+But when you break your arm you don’t want that approach.
+When you are building something new, or modifying an existing structure-such as moving walls, changing the levels in your building or lot, adding on or moving areas around- the answer is yes-you need an architect, maybe an engineer as well.
+When you are putting up shelves or re-doing the color scheme – no. Call Steve @ 914 674 2950, let’s discuss your situation, because there are many shades of grey.

 The next question is often “can’t you just stamp the plans I drew or got on-line and be done with it? , I am certain I know what I need… here….”. please don’t ask us to seal or stamp someone else’s drawing- because it is against the law.